 Instructions

-- Place pearl barley and 2 ½ cups water in a sauce pan.
-Bring to a boil, then turn heat down to low.
-Cover and cook anywhere from 30 to 45 minutes or until the barley is cooked through (should be tender but maintains some chew.)
+- Cook barley.
+Transfer barley to a saucepan and add water.
+Bring to a boil, then lower heat to a simmer.
+Cover and cook until the barley is cooked through (should be tender but maintains some chew), anywhere from 30 to 45 minutes.

 Notes